Insight

 • Toys

-• Wooden pallets that are delivered in a shipment for packaging purposes with the goods (without separate invoicing)
+• Wood pallets supplied in a shipment for packaging purposes with goods (without separate billing)

-• Operating manuals that are sent in a shipment with the corresponding product (without separate invoicing)
+• Operating instructions sent in a shipment with the corresponding product (without separate billing)

 Read more